History First-Year Learning Community

 • Dedicated year-long academic advising/mentoring/planning.

-• Field trips, eyewitness encounters, and exploration opportunities.
+• Field trips, eyewitness encounters, and opportunities to explore.

-As undergraduates of course learn for the future, our first-year program also focuses on academic planning and career orientation; combining the prized analytical competencies of history with skill sets of other disciplines.
-This allows our freshmen to satisfy the University-mandated Prospect for Success requirement within our major, and to study with a purpose.
+Our HLC first-year program has been particularly beneficial to students because it focuses on academic planning and career orientation, combining the prized analytical competencies of history with skill sets of other disciplines.
+This allows our first-year students to satisfy the University-mandated Prospect for Success requirement within our major, and to study with purpose and clarity.